“The All-in-One Event Calendar version has been updated to the new SaaS version. Enjoy your new journey.”

 Timely seems to be trying to become a large ‘Event Network’, and the documentation mentions that your event will be available on their ‘Event Network’.
 I imagine there are times when you may be creating events for your WordPress website when you do not want the event distributed widely on an external network.
 I see no option to opt out of this behavior.

-Only 100 events Available on the Free Plan
+Only 25 Events Available on the Free Plan

-…and only 200 available on the first tier paid plan.
+As of August 15, 2024 only 25 events are available on the free plan (down from 100 previously)…and only 125 available on the first tier paid plan (down from 200).
 I am all for paying for a premium plugin, but the limitations on the number of events even on their paid plans is a deal breaker.
 These limitations are obviously in place because Timely is storing the events in their database instead of the events being stored in your WordPress database as before.